Harald-U/knative-on-minikube/workshop/7-Debugging.md

-# Knative Debugging Tips
+# 7 - Knative Debugging Tips

-There are new places to look for information as to why a Knative service doesn’t work.
+There are new places in your environment to look for information as to why a Knative service doesn’t work.
 Here is a collection of helpful commands and examples.

 1. Display the Knative service:
    ```